 Range of Fines

-- In Louisiana, the fine is relatively minor at $25
+- In Louisiana, the fine is relatively minor at just $25

 Points on Driving Records

-- Increase insurance premiums
+- Increase your insurance premiums significantly

-- Remain on your driving record for several years
+- Remain on your driving record for several years afterward

 Enhanced Liability in Accident Cases